antonioleal/myslackbuilds/README.md

 # wxFormBuilder
 wxFormBuilder is a GUI builder for the wxWidgets framework.

+# yabasic
+yabasic is a traditional basic interpreter.
+It understands most of the typical basic-constructs, like goto, gosub, line numbers, read, data or string-variables with a trailing '$'.
+But on the other hand, yabasic implements some more advanced programming-constructs like subroutines or libraries (but not objects). yabasic works much the same under Unix and Windows.

 # yaze-ag
 yaze-ag is designed to provide an exact simulation of the Z80 microprocessor.
 It is fast, emulates undocumented opcodes, and